baubadil/phoxygen/README.md

 A quick and dirty documentation tool for PHP code, written in Perl.
 Accepts doxygen-like tags in the PHP source code.

-This can do less than Doxygen, but one thing it does better is that it parses PHP function headers correctly and can document SQL CREATE TABLE statements.
+This can do less than Doxygen, but one thing it does better is that it parses PHP function headers correctly and can document SQL CREATE TABLE statements and REST APIs.

 ## Usage